As credit and debit use increase and payments by check dwindle, utility convenience fees still remain. Find out why now.

-Duke Energy, one of the country’s largest for-profit utilities, charges a convenience fee of $1.50 for online or phone payments made by a residential customer.
+Duke Energy, one of the country’s largest for-profit utilities, charges a convenience fee of $1.50 for credit card, debit card and electronic check payments made by a residential customer.

 “Because Duke Energy is a regulated utility, we are unable to do that.
 Only customers who choose to use this service will be charged the convenience fee.”

-A review of a handful of other U.S. utilities found standard convenience fees for residential customers ranging from $2.25 to $3.95 per payment.
+A review of a handful of U.S. utilities found standard convenience fees for residential customers ranging from roughly $1.50 to nearly $4 per payment.
 At the high end of the range, that would total nearly $48 for 12 monthly payments.

-Fees paid by card-using customers “are charged to cover the cost of the transaction rather than having other customers subsidize the cost,” says Ursula Schryver, director of education and customer programs at the American Public Power Association.
+Fees paid by card-using customers “are charged to cover the cost of the transaction rather than having other customers subsidize the cost,” said Ursula Schryver, vice president of education and customer programs at the American Public Power Association.

-“State and local laws vary, which accounts for the different policies among utilities,” she says.
+“State and local laws vary, which accounts for the different policies among utilities,” she said.

-Mark Toney, executive director of The Utility Reform Network (TURN), an advocacy group for utility customers in California, says his organization prefers that a utility not spread the convenience fees among all of its customers, but instead pin the fees only on those customers who pay their bills by credit or debit card.
+Mark Toney, executive director of The Utility Reform Network (TURN), an advocacy group for utility customers in California, said his organization prefers that a utility not spread the convenience fees among all of its customers but instead pin the fees only on those customers who pay their bills by credit or debit card.

-Generally, he says, consumer advocacy groups across the country share that view.
+Generally, he said, consumer advocacy groups across the country share that view.

-“We come from the standpoint as a consumer advocate that there is no free money,” Toney says.
+“We come from the standpoint as a consumer advocate that there is no free money,” Toney said.
 “The truth is, somebody’s paying for that stuff.
 It’s not charity from anybody’s pocketbook.”

-Toney says a lot of utilities really would rather distribute convenience fees among all their customers.
-However, he says, it’s not so easy to do, since a utility must gain permission from state regulators or lobby for state legislative changes in order to do that.
+Toney said a lot of utilities really would rather distribute convenience fees among all their customers.
+But he added that it’s not so easy to do, since a utility would need to gain permission from state regulators or lobby for state legislative changes.

-As such, Toney says he doesn’t think utilities are “the bad guys” when it comes to charging convenience fees.
+As such, Toney said he doesn’t think utilities are “the bad guys” when it comes to charging convenience fees.